 The NCLA board of trustees is a not-for-profit corporation, organized under these by laws: NCLA Corporation By Laws

-Jim is a member of the Greensboro Regional Realtors Association, the Realtors Commercial Alliance, the North Carolina Association of Realtors, the National Association of Realtors and the International Council of Shopping Centers.
+Jim is a member of CCIM Institute, the National Association of Realtors and the International Council of Shopping Centers.
 Prior to his career in commercial real estate, Jim worked as a Commercial Loan Officer and Corporate Financial Analyst with BB&T in Winston-Salem and Greensboro, NC.

 Jim is a graduate of Wake Forest University with a Bachelor of Science in Business Administration.
-Jim also serves as president of the Kernersville Historic Preservation Society, is appointee to the Forsyth County Historic Resources Commission, and is a parent volunteer with The NCLA PTO.
+Jim is the past president of the Kernersville Historic Preservation Society, an appointee to the Forsyth County Historic Resources Commission, and is a parent volunteer with The NCLA PTO.

 Admitted to the North Carolina Bar in 2012, Joe is an attorney practicing with the Kernersville law firm of Coltrane, Grubbs & Whatley, PLLC.
 Joe is a general practice attorney, with experience in business/corporate law, bankruptcy, civil litigation, landlord/tenant law, real estate, family law, estate planning, and other areas of law.
 Joe is also a licensed North Carolina real estate agent.

 Along with legal expertise and business background, Joe brings experience, knowledge, and connections from the Kernersville Community.
 Joe grew up in Kernersville, graduating as the valedictorian of East Forsyth High School in 2005.
 Joe went on to receive his Bachelor of Arts, summa cum laude, from Lynchburg College in 2009, and a juris doctorate, magna cum laude, from Mercer University School of Law in 2012.